EditLord/Docs/XU-TechnicalPaper.md

 3.7.1.
 The [USDT](https://tether.to/) way
 -----------------------------------------
-Tether (the company) holds one USD in a “reserve bank account” for every USDT issued.
-And ideally be transparent about it.
+Tether (the company) holds one USD in a “reserve bank account” for every USDT issued, and in an ideal world does so in a transparent manner.

-**Good** This would work for all FIAT currencies that our bank supports
+**Advantages** This could potentially work for all FIAT currencies that the bank supports

-**Bad** History has shown that this is problematic for the following reasons:
+**Drawbacks** Unfortunately history has shown that this can be problematic for multiple reasons.
-- Even if I’m 100% transparent, the bank could just cut ties with me, as [happened multiple times with Tether Limited](https://news.bitcoin.com/tether-coin-may-be-a-precarious-us-dollar-peg/).
-News go public, Markets panic
+- Even if totally transparent, there is still the risk of banks cutting ties with the company, as has [happened multiple times with Tether Limited](https://news.bitcoin.com/tether-coin-may-be-a-precarious-us-dollar-peg/), causing the market to panic.
-- If I’m rather semi-transparent, like Tether Limited, people have to put trust and faith in Tether to really have those USD on their bank account.
-And to handle bank relationships.
-It simply is not trustless.
+- With partially transparent practices, traders must trust that Tether has the USD in reserve and to properly handle relationships with the banks.
+However, this is counter to the trustless philosophy of blockchain technology.
-- We would have to act like a central bank and issue new USDX tokens to increase supply based on demand.
-This requires us to hold USDX somewhere under central control, which is a SPOF for hackers.
-[As happened with Tether.](https://techcrunch.com/2017/11/20/tether-claims-a-hacker-stole-31m/)
+- The Tether approach also requires acting like a central bank and issuing new tokens to increase supply to match demand.
+This necessitates holding the tokens under central control, which is a single point of failure for hackers, again violating the decentralized nature of blockchain.
+[Tether hacked for 31 million dollars](https://techcrunch.com/2017/11/20/tether-claims-a-hacker-stole-31m/)

 3.7.2.
 The [BitShares](https://bitshares.org/technology/price-stable-cryptocurrencies/) Way